Ornias1993/Core/UnityProject/Assets/Lucene/README.md

 changes to the core code (to remove warnings), and to add a wrapper to make consumption from Unity easier.

-Finally, for unitystation, we did the following:
+Finally, for Expedition 13, we did the following:
  - Remove empty catch blocks so we can determine what errors are happening
  - Provide the ability to delete the index
  - Allow wildcard searches with leading wildcard